 His successors kept that bargain.
 Utah could not become a state until it met the moral norms of the rest of the nation.
-Franklin Roosevelt had no hesitation in appealing religiously based morals in the Second World War.
+Franklin Roosevelt had no hesitation in appealing to religiously based morals in the Second World War.
 Prohibition was a jarring modern inconsistency when the religious majority, with strong support from progressives, went too far and imposed its morality on minority groups such as Roman Catholics.

-Medical facts were used to support that imposition on liberty, That alcohol consumption is a health risk is a medical fact, but that such risks should be illegal is a moral and not a medical choice.
+Medical facts were used to support that imposition on liberty, that alcohol consumption is a health risk is a medical fact, but that such risks should be illegal is a moral and not a medical choice.

-As Prohibition demonstrated, as long as government remains small compromise is possible, but the swollen progressive state threatens all moral minorities.
+As Prohibition demonstrated, as long as government remains small, compromise is possible, but the swollen progressive state threatens all moral minorities.
 Progressive secularists are playing with fire now by threatening Catholic hospitals.
 An unwise and ungenerous coalition of religious groups might be tempted to use the same punitive tools if they come to power.

-Practicing Catholics are a moral minority in the United States, but most other religious group, including smaller groups like the Amish, the United States under Washington’s vision always found a way to come to terms with them.
+Practicing Catholics are a moral minority in the United States, but most other religious groups, including smaller groups like the Amish, the United States under Washington’s vision always found a way to come to terms with them.
 Now an odd notion that morality can easily be divorced from religion has become trendy and threatens this happy and peaceful accommodation.